What Is a Truck Tablet? A Complete Guide for Fleet Managers

 In-Cab Communications: Secure messaging between drivers and dispatchers

-Truck Tablet vs Consumer Tablet
+Truck Tablet vs. Consumer Tablet

 Durability: Consumer tablets fail under truck vibration, temperature extremes, and accidental impacts